bunhash/mushroom/wz/README.md

 WZ
 ==

-Library for reading and writing WZ files
+Library for reading and writing WZ archives.